shcr4093/2201-Project/README.md

 ##  **OBJECTIVE**
 Using Python and popular data science libraries, the analysis focuses on how each player perfromed post trade as well as their respecitve teams.
 The goal is to tell a data-driven story through clear visuals and well-organized insights that reveal how trades effect franchises

+##  **Data Sources**
+For this project, the data sets that will be used are from Kaggle.
+There are 4 total data pieces, all of which are csv files.
+Three of the files are individual player stats for specific game ids throughout 2010-2024.
+Some metrics included are points scored, plus minus, rebounds, shots taken, 3 point percentage, etc. The fourth data piece includes the same unique game ids except this one contains stats for the teams themselves instead of the individual level.
+This analysis will look specifically at performance metrics (ppg, plus minus, win percentage) to understand how the trades effected each team.

 ##  **Merging**
 The 3 csv's (regular1,2,and 3) were loaded into the file and were merged into one data set for simplicity.
 This merged dataset is called stats